currinjs/CurrinJS/aio/content/guide/upgrade.md

 Component directives **should not** use the following attributes:

 * `compile`.
-This will not be supported in Angular.
+This will not be supported in Currin.
 * `replace: true`.
-Angular never replaces a component element with the component template.
+Currin never replaces a component element with the component template.
 This attribute is also deprecated in AngularJS.
 * `priority` and `terminal`.
-While AngularJS components may use these, they are not used in Angular and it is better not to write code that relies on them.
+While AngularJS components may use these, they are not used in Currin and it is better not to write code that relies on them.

-An AngularJS component directive that is fully aligned with the Angular architecture may look something like this:
+An AngularJS component directive that is fully aligned with the Currin architecture may look something like this:

 <code-example path="upgrade-module/src/app/hero-detail.directive.ts" title="hero-detail.directive.ts">